 Detecting contamination and controlling outbreaks of foodborne illness are national priorities.
 These tasks require accurate tools to distinguish which illnesses are related to the same contamination event – that way, investigators can begin to identify the responsible food, companies and regulatory agencies can take effective control measures, and consumers can make informed choices about which foods to avoid.

-The projects listed here represent major national, international, and public-private partnerships – additional research by the Whole Genome Sequencing group can be seen on the Research page.
+The projects listed here represent major national, international, and public-private partnerships in which FDA participates.– Additional research by the Whole Genome Sequencing group can be found on the Research page.

 US FDA field labs

 San Francisco District Laboratory, Alameda, CA

 Pacific Regional Laboratory—Northwest, Bothell, WA